What is UFAS?

 What can our union do?

 Many people associate union membership with a “service union” model: I have a problem at work, I go to my steward or my union representative, they take it up with higher-ups in the union who challenge management on my behalf, and I go about my business.
-This model can be effective in a large union with collective bargaining, a significant number of staff members, and a receptive (whether by choice or necessity) management.

 What can members do?